All Episodes

 He'd prefer peace.

-He doesn't want he doesn't want to have to take out Iran's nuclear sites, but he's also clear that Iran can have a nuclear weapon.
+He doesn't want to have to take out Iran's nuclear sites, but he's also clear that Iran can have a nuclear weapon.

-What is interesting, and what happened in Trump's first term, that very few people talk about, and great success, I think, on his part, never got credit for it, is he was able to create an alliance because of the sanctions that were so effective in in bringing Iran to the brink of bankruptcy.
+What is interesting and what happened in Trump's first term that very few people talk about, no great success, I think, on his part, never got credit for it, is he was able to create an alliance because of the sanctions that were so effective in bringing Iran to the brink of bankruptcy.

 You might remember all the student protests taking place at the time.

-A lot of that was financially related because Donald Trump cut off their oil sales, and then Joe Biden became president and turned a blind eye toward the towards the sanctions that were working.
+A lot of that was financially related because Donald Trump cut off their oil sales and then Joe Biden became president and turned a blind eye towards the sanctions that were working.

-Um, you know, now they've become rich and they're using that money to foment terror there and around the globe and the entire region.
+And, you know, now they've become rich and they're using that money to foment terror there and around the globe in the entire region.

 But they can't get a nuclear weapon.

-Now the breakout time, according to public, you know, uh public reportings is they are at 60% enrichment to get to 60 to 90 percent is is a matter of a couple of weeks.
+To get to 60 to 90% is a matter of a couple of weeks.

 I want them to be successful.